MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5987.md

 ---
 title: Expired Contract Lines - Test (report)
-description: Analyze which contract lines have expired and need to be removed from service contracts up to the date that you have specified.
+description: Analyze which contract lines are expired and need to be removed from service contracts up to the date that you specify.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf